How to Apply for a Green Card?

 2. Family-based green card

-Noncitizens may be able to achieve lawful permanent residency via their relatives who are either green card holders or United States citizens.
-Some individuals who may receive a family-based green card include the following:
+Foreigners may be able to achieve lawful permanent residency via their relatives who are either green card holders or United States citizens.
+Such individuals who may receive a family-based green card include the following:

 3. Employment-based green card